MobileFirst-Platform-Developer-Center/DevCenter/_posts/2019/2019-01-25-ha-configuration-for-mfp-on-icp.md

       image-security-enforcement: disabled
      ```

-Now run the **install** command from the boot node where you install ICP .
-Please refer ICP [documentation](https://www.ibm.com/support/knowledgecenter/en/SSBS6K_3.1.0/installing/install_containers.html) for ICP setup and make sure you follow all necessary steps.
+Now run the **install** command from the boot node where you install ICP.
+Please refer to [IBM Cloud Private documentation](https://www.ibm.com/support/knowledgecenter/en/SSBS6K_3.1.0/installing/install_containers.html) for ICP setup and make sure you follow all the necessary steps.

-For setting up of IBM MobileFoundation on the above setup, please refer to the [documentation](https://mobilefirstplatform.ibmcloud.com/tutorials/en/foundation/8.0/bluemix/mobilefirst-server-on-icp/) of IBM Mobile Foundation Platform
+For setting up of IBM Mobile Foundation using the steps above, please refer to the [IBM Mobile Foundation Platform documentation](https://mobilefirstplatform.ibmcloud.com/tutorials/en/foundation/8.0/bluemix/mobilefirst-server-on-icp/).

 #### Testing the HA